16lbs of fat loss & 2.5 months later on the potato diet

 What’s next

 Since this is all a big experiment for me, I asked people on Reddit what the next diet I should try is.
-I think the high starch McDougall diet is the most interesting suggestion because it follows the same high starch, low protein, low-fat pattern that the potato diet did for me, but it gives me more diversity of foods I can eat easily on it, along with a prepared cookbook.
-His book is also called “The Starch Solution” 🤔.
-It also matches the genefood villager diet recommendations fairly well.
+I think the high-starch McDougall diet is the most interesting suggestion because it follows the same high-starch, low-protein, low-fat pattern that the potato diet did for me, but it offers a more diverse range of foods that I can easily eat, along with a prepared cookbook.
+His book is also titled “The Starch Solution.” 🤔 It also aligns fairly well with the Genefood Villager diet recommendations.
 Hopefully, this will mean I will continue to get the same results I got on the potato diet, but with even better micronutrition provided.
 Or it might just stay stable like the Emergence diet.
 Either way, I will probably see results within a week or two and can evaluate it better then.

-Overall, I want to lose 20 more lbs of fat, which I can maybe achieve in 3 months.
-I believe it will slow down because of the adipose flux limit that
+Overall, I aim to lose an additional 20 pounds of fat, which I may be able to achieve within 3 months.
+I believe it will slow down because of the adipose flux limit that was discovered.
+However, if I continue to lose fat at my approximately 10lbs/month rate, even to a 15% body fat percentage, that will be extremely interesting, and we should see it in about 2 months.

 I will start after my blood draw on October 10th and update everyone once I’m done.